 To find out what Young Scot are working on and how you can join in, check out our Get Involved page.

-You can also get your hands on cool stuff by taking part in positive activities with Young Scot Rewards.
+You can also get your hands on cool stuff by taking part in positive activities with Young Scot Membership.